Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

 \subsection{Threat Model}

-We characterize our threat model with respsect to an attacker's capability, background knowledge, and goals.
+We characterize our threat model with respect to an attacker's capability, background knowledge, and goal.

 \myparatight{Attacker's capability and background knowledge} We assume an attacker can inject some fake users into an LDP protocol.
 These fake users can send arbitrary data in the encoded space to the central server.
 Specifically, we assume $n$ genuine users and the attacker injects $m$ fake users to the system.
 Therefore, the total number of users becomes $n+m$.
-We note that it is a practical threat model to assume that an attacker can inject fake users.
-For instance, around $5\%$ of Facebook's monthly active users are fake~\cite{facebook2019fake}, and $9\%$ to $15\%$ of active Twitter users are fake~\cite{varol2017online}.
+We note that it is a practical threat model to assume that an attacker can inject fake users.{In particular, previous measurement study~\cite{thomas2013trafficking} showed that attackers can easily have access to a large number of fake/compromised accounts in various web services such as Twitter, Google, and Hotmail.
+Moreover, an attacker can buy fake/compromised accounts for these web services from merchants in the underground market with cheap prices.
+For instance, a Hotmail account costs \$0.004 -- 0.03; and a phone verified Google account costs \$0.03 -- 0.50 depending on the merchants.}

-Since an LDP protocol executes the encode and perturb steps locally on each user's device, the attacker has access to the implementation of the encode and perturb steps.
+Since an LDP protocol executes the encode and perturb steps locally on users' side, the attacker has access to the implementation of these steps.
 Therefore, the attacker knows various parameters of the LDP protocol.
 In particular, the attacker knows the domain size $d$, the encoded space $\mathcal{D}$, and the support set $S(y)$ for each perturbed value $y\in\mathcal{D}$.

 \myparatight{Attacker's goal} We consider the attacker's goal is to {promote} some target items, i.e., increase the estimated frequencies of the target items.
 For example, a company may be interested in making its products more popular.
 Formally, we denote by ${T}=\{t_1, t_2, \cdots, t_r\}$ the set of $r$ target items.
 To increase the estimated frequencies of the target items, the attacker carefully crafts the perturbed values sent from the fake users to the central server.
 We denote by $\mathbf{Y}$ the set of crafted perturbed values for the fake users, where an entry $y_i$ of $\mathbf{Y}$ is the crafted perturbed value for a fake user.
 The perturbed value $y_i$ could be a number (e.g., for kRR protocol), a binary vector (e.g., for OUE), and a tuple (e.g., for OLH).